-- If you have a loan secured by an asset other than the new property (a home equity line of credit, or HELOC, on another home), you’d need to show that the cash you took out was used to pay off or pay down the mortgage on that other property and not to pay for the purchase of the new home.
+- If you have a loan secured by an asset other than the new property (a home equity line of credit, or HELOC, on another home), you’d need to show that the cash you took out was used to pay off or pay down the loan or HELOC on that other property and not to pay for the purchase of the new home.

 - If you were given gift funds for the cash purchase of your new property, you can’t reimburse the donor with the proceeds you’ll get from delayed financing.

 Keep in mind that all of these requirements may vary depending on the type of loan product you’re looking for and what lender you’re working with.
-Some loan types, like FHA and VA loans, don’t allow delayed financing at all.
+Speak with a Home Loan Expert for further details.

 Why Might My Delayed Financing Fall Through?

-There are a lot of stipulations, and as you can imagine, sometimes things don’t fall into place correctly and your financing ends up falling through.
-Shabrang says there are two main reasons delayed financing loans fail to close:
+There are a lot of requirements and, as you can imagine, sometimes things don’t work out perfectly and your financing ends up falling through.
+There are two main reasons why delayed financing loans fail to close.

-- Documentation issues: There are a lot of documentation requirements for delayed financing.
-If you don’t have everything you need, you’ll need to wait at least six months from the date you purchased the property to complete a typical cash-out refinance.
+There are a lot of documentation requirements for delayed financing.
+If you don’t have everything you need, you’ll have to wait at least 6 months from the date you purchased the property to complete a typical cash-out refinance.

-- Appraisal issues: The house is appraised when you buy it.
-When you’re starting your delayed financing loan, it will have to be appraised again.
+You may or may not have had the house appraised when you bought it, but a lender will require a home appraisal before your mortgage can be approved.
 If the house appraises for lower than the price you paid for it, you’ll have to figure out a different financing option or absorb the difference.